 Here are eight sample review questions; they are of the more difficult variety, so don't be too discouraged if you have to think a while to come up with the answer.
 On the other hand, if you think you are guessing at many of the answers, or if it seems to you like more than one answer could be correct, you probably need more studying.
-Some will be recognized as versions of questions you see at the end of the chapters or at the online ebook.

-- 1. Whether or not the universe will expand forever can, in principle, be determined by - a. an accurate measurement of the Hubble constant. - b. an estimate of the average density of the universe. - c. observations of the cosmic background radiation. - d. measurements of the helium abundance in very old stars. - 2.
-If the expansion age of the universe was determined to be 8 billion years, - a. it would be difficult to understand how galaxies had time to form. - b. it would be difficult to understand how globular cluster stars could be as old as we think they are. - c. it would be difficult to understand the cosmic background radiation in terms of the big bang theory. - d. it would be difficult to understand the observed abundances of the elements.
+1. Whether or not the universe will expand forever can, in principle, be determined by a. an accurate measurement of the Hubble constant.

+b. an estimate of the average density of the universe.

+c. observations of the cosmic background radiation.

+d. measurements of the helium abundance in very old stars.

+2. If the expansion age of the universe was determined to be 8 billion years, a. it would be difficult to understand how galaxies had time to form.

+b. it would be difficult to understand how globular cluster stars could be as old as we think they are.

+c. it would be difficult to understand the cosmic background radiation in terms of the big bang theory.

+d. it would be difficult to understand the observed abundances of the elements.

-3. Five billion ye ars in the future the predomin ant wavelength of photons in th ne cosmic background radiation will be (Assume the universe will expand for at least this long.) a. t ıltraviolet b. visible c. infrared d. radio
+3. Five billion years in the future the predominant wavelength of photons in the cosmic background radiation will be (Assume the universe will expand for at least this long.)

-- 4. What happened during the era of the big bang that gave rise to the cosmic background radiation? - a) Strong, weak, and electromagnetic forces were no longer one single force. - b) Neutrons and protons were formed. - c) Dark matter and baryonic matter no longer interacted. - d) Electrons and nuclei combined to form atoms. - e) Galaxies formed, emitting large amounts of light. - 5.
-What primary role was played by dark matter in the early universe? - a) It gave rise to the period of inflation. - b) The cosmic microwave background radiation is the result of dark matter decoupling from baryonic matter. - c) Its density fluctuations determined the overall large-scale structure of the universe. - d) It limited the nucleosynthesis of heavy elements during the Big Bang. - 6.
-The current deuterium abundance tells us that - a) the dark matter cannot be baryons. - b) a phase transition probably took place. - c) the universe is probably closed. - d) the universe is probably open. - 7.
-Observations of the cosmic background radiation by WMAP are most important for: - a.. confirming the expansion of the universe - b. determining that the temperature of the radiation is almost exactly what was predicted by the big bang theoretical calculations. - c. showing that there are features analogous to spectral lines in its spectrum, so it is not a perfect blackbody as was previously thought. - d. providing strong evidence in favor of a universe that is almost exactly flat. - 8.
-One of the appeals of the theory of "inflation" in the early universe is that it explains - a. how galaxies formed. - b. why the average density of the universe is close to the critical density. - c. how our universe got so large in only 10 billion years. - d. the difference between the ages of the oldest stars and the Hubble time.
+a. ultraviolet b. visible c. infrared d. radio

+4. What happened during the era of the big bang that gave rise to the cosmic background radiation? a) Strong, weak, and electromagnetic forces were no longer one single force.

+b) Neutrons and protons were formed.

+c) Dark matter and baryonic matter no longer interacted.

+d) Electrons and nuclei combined to form atoms.

+e) Galaxies formed, emitting large amounts of light.

+5. What primary role was played by dark matter in the early universe?

+a) It gave rise to the period of inflation.

+b) The cosmic microwave background radiation is the result of dark matter decoupling from baryonic matter.

+c) Its density fluctuations determined the overall large-scale structure of the universe.

+d) It limited the nucleosynthesis of heavy elements during the Big Bang.

+6. The current deuterium abundance tells us that

+a) the dark matter cannot be baryons. b) a phase transition probably took place. c) the universe is probably closed. d) the universe is probably open.

+7. Observations of the cosmic background radiation by WMAP are most important for:

+a.. confirming the expansion of the universe

+b. determining that the temperature of the radiation is almost exactly what was predicted by the big bang theoretical calculations.

+c. showing that there are features analogous to spectral lines in its spectrum, so it is not a perfect blackbody as was previously thought.

+d. providing strong evidence in favor of a universe that is almost exactly flat.

+8. One of the appeals of the theory of "inflation" in the early universe is that it explains a. how galaxies formed.

+b. why the average density of the universe is close to the critical density.

+c. how our universe got so large in only 10 billion years.

+d. the difference between the ages of the oldest stars and the Hubble time.